rails/rails/guides/source/configuring.md

 #### `config.log_tags`

-Accepts a list of: methods that the `request` object responds to, a `Proc` that accepts the `request` object, or something that responds to `to_s`.
+Accepts a list of methods that the `request` object responds to, a `Proc` that accepts the `request` object, or something that responds to `to_s`.
 This makes it easy to tag log lines with debug information like subdomain and request id - both very helpful in debugging multi-user production applications.

 #### `config.logger`